FusionAuth/fusionauth-site/astro/src/content/articles/authentication/multi-factor-authentication.md

 ---
-title: Multi-Factor Authentication For Developers
+title: Multi-Factor Authentication (MFA): The Ultimate Guide
-description: What is multi-factor authentication and why is it important?
+description: What is multi-factor authentication and how it works?
 author: Dan Moore
 section: Authentication
 tags: mfa 2fa multi-factor-authentication two-factor-authentication user-experience customer-experience security policie sms totp factors ap-push tradeoffs open-standards biometric
 icon: /img/icons/multi-factor-authentication.svg
 ---

-As more of our lives move online, [multi-factor authentication (MFA)](/docs/lifecycle/authenticate-users/multi-factor-authentication) becomes increasingly important as a way of keeping our accounts secure.
+As more of our lives move online, multi-factor authentication (MFA) becomes increasingly important as a way of keeping our accounts secure.
 As a user, you know you should enable MFA on any accounts containing valuable data or which you want to keep safe.

 As a developer or software engineer, MFA may seem a bit mysterious.
 This article will cover: